umango101/dos-mitigation/README.md

 ]
 ```

-Each attack/mitigation pair listed will be treated as a parameter value to test in combination with the rest, as described above.
+Each attack/mitigation pair listed will be treated as a single parameter value to test in combination with the rest, as described above.

 ## Common Files